BALLYMENA 1914-1918

 NEWS has been received in Ballymena by the relatives of R. McDonald, Larne Street, of the Royal Garrison Artillery, that he has been wounded in the leg.

-A letter has been received from Pte.
-Jas.
-Griffen, James Street of the R. Innis.
-Fus. that he has received a wound in the left arm and is now in the 2nd Western Hospital, Manchester.
+A letter has been received from Private James Griffen, James Street of the Royal Inniskilling Fusiliers that he has received a wound in the left arm and is now in the 2nd Western Hospital, Manchester.

-Mr. Joseph Mewhirter Killycowan has received a card from his son, Pte John Mewhirter of the Irish Guards who was reported missing since 1st September.
+Mr. Joseph Mewhirter, Killycowan has received a card from his son, Private John Mewhirter of the Irish Guards, who was reported missing since 1st September.
 The card states that he was taken prisoner at Mons and is now in the camp at Erfurt, Germany.

 (Mons was the Belgian mining town at which the BEF - Britain's tiny but highly professional army fought their first major engagement.
-It was at Mons that the Germans first felt the awesome accuracy and firepower of the superbly trained BEF regualrs.
-Nearly every man was a marksman, because it added to their pay, and they could fire 15 aimed shots in 60 seconds .. the infamous ‘mad minute.’
+It was at Mons that the Germans first felt the awesome accuracy and firepower of the superbly trained BEF Regulars.
+Nearly every man was a marksman, because it added to their pay, and soldiers could fire 15 aimed shots in 60 seconds, the infamous 'mad minute.'

 Despite a brave stand, the British were soon outflanked as French troops fell back and thus began an epic fighting retreat to escape the German pincer movement.
 Ed.)